global-asp/asp-source/en/0004_goat-dog-and-cow.md

-# Goat, Dog and Cow
+# Goat, Dog, and Cow

 ##
-Goat, Dog and Cow
+Goat, Dog, and Cow
 were great friends.
 One
 day they went on a
 journey in a taxi.